 - Untick "Autoplay next episode in a series on all devices".

 - Untick "Autoplay previews while browsing on all devices".

 - Apply your changes, then log out, and sign back into Netflix.

 This change should take effect across all the devices you use to watch Netflix.

-Note: If you do step six, you will be stopping Netflix from automatically starting up the next episode when you’re streaming.
-While this option has been around for years, the ability to stop previews from automatically playing is new.
+Note: If you do step six, you will be stopping Netflix from automatically starting up the next episode when you're streaming, which you might not want to do.